Helperbird/website/src/pages/help/features/how-to-change-the-word-spacing-on-any-website.md

 img: assets/images2/uploads/add-a-heading.png
 date: 2022-11-02
 youtubeId: vwT8SAJfU3E
-cardTitle: Word spacing
+cardTitle: Word Spacing
 featureDescription:
-  Learn how to adjust word spacing on web pages using Helperbird for easier reading and improved text clarity.
+  Learn how to increase the space between words on any website using Helperbird.
+Word spacing makes text easier to read by giving each word more breathing room.
 footer: true
 header: true
 ---

-Adjusting word spacing improves readability by increasing or decreasing the space between words to match your reading comfort.
+## What is Word Spacing?

+Word spacing adds extra space between each word in the text.
+Instead of words being close together, they are spread out more.

+For example, "The quick brown fox" with increased word spacing would have larger gaps between each word, making it easier to see where one word ends and the next begins.

 ---

+## Who is This For?

+This feature is helpful for:

+- People with dyslexia who find words blending together
+- Anyone who loses their place while reading
+- People with visual processing difficulties
+- Students reading dense paragraphs of text
+- Anyone who finds it hard to distinguish between words

+---

 ## Step 1: Open Helperbird

-Click the Helperbird owl icon in your browser toolbar to open the main dashboard.
+Click the Helperbird icon in your browser toolbar.
+It looks like a small owl and is usually in the top-right corner of your browser.

+This will open the Helperbird menu.

 ---

-## Step 2: Go to Reading Options
+## Step 2: Open the All Features Section

-In the list of tools, find **Reading Options** and click the open icon next to it.
+Scroll down to the bottom of the Helperbird menu.
+You will see a section called **All Features**.

+Click the arrow next to **All Features** to expand it and show all available features.

 ---

+## Step 3: Find Text Settings

+Look through the list of features until you see **Text settings**.

+It has a yellow icon with the letter "T" on it.

+---

+## Step 4: Open Text Settings

+Click on **Text settings** to open it.

+A panel will appear with three tabs at the top: **Text**, **Colors**, and **Border**.

+Make sure the **Text** tab is selected.
+This is where you will find the word spacing option.

+---

+## Step 5: Turn on Word Spacing

+In the Text tab, scroll down until you see **Word spacing**.

+Click the toggle switch next to it to turn it **on**.
+The toggle will turn green when it is enabled.

+---

-## Step 3: Adjust Word Spacing
+## Step 6: Adjust the Spacing

-In the Reading Options panel:
-1. Go to the **Text** tab.
-2. Toggle **Word spacing** **on**.
-3. Use the **slider** below to adjust the spacing until it feels comfortable.

-**Tip:** Start with a small increase and fine-tune until words are easy to distinguish without feeling too spread out.
+Once Word spacing is turned on, a slider will appear below the toggle.

+Drag the slider to the right to increase the space between words.
+Drag it to the left to decrease the spacing.

+The changes will apply to the website immediately, so you can see the effect as you adjust the slider.

+**Tip:** Word spacing works well when combined with letter spacing and line height.
+Try adjusting all three together to find your perfect reading setup.

 ---